uoa-compsci399-2025-s1/capstone-project-2025-s1-team-4/README.md

 # MediDex
 MediDex is multiplatform application that aims to streamline the medical information of over-the-counter medicines in Aotearoa New Zealand, by presenting information from Medsafe, a reliable and regulated source, in an accessible, user-friendly and convenient way to all Kiwis.
+More about our project can be read from this report: https://docs.google.com/document/d/1rObsJ8Wn3QS4xE2d2EY2Ezd8A4dXZFmpmiBmU1-s87Y/edit?tab=t.0

 ## Project Management Tool
 https://github.com/orgs/uoa-compsci399-2025-s1/projects/39